mattermost/mattermost-plugin-jira/docs/administrator-guide/notification-management.md

 ![This is the Channel Subscription modal](../.gitbook/assets/channel-subscriptions-modal.png)

+## How to create and use the subscription modal?

+1. Type the `/jira subscribe` command to open the "Create subscription" modal in the particular channel.
+2. Click on the **Create Subscription** button to create the subscription and receive the Jira issue notifications.
+3. Write the name of the subscription in the **Subscription Name** field.
+4. Select the project name to which you want to subscribe.
+5. Select the events and issue types for which you want to receive the notifications in the Mattermost channel.
+6. To be more specific, you can add filters as well.
+You can either include or exclude the particular filter by adding its type or name.
+For now, we have 3 types of filters :
+   * Epic Link
+   * Labels
+   * Priority
+7. Based on the above given constraints in **Issue Type** and **Filters** fields an **Approximate JQL Output** is generated.
+8. Click on the **Add Subscription** button to add the subscription to that channel with the specific constraints that you have selected above.

 ## Setting up the webhook in Jira

 In order to have Jira post events to your Mattermost instance, you'll need to set up a webhook inside of Jira.
 Please see the instructions at [configure webhooks on the Jira server](https://mattermost.gitbook.io/plugin-jira/setting-up/configuration#step-2-configure-webhooks-on-the-jira-server).